Diabetes Drugs Linked to Cancer

 Our Invokana® Lawyers Want to Help

-If you or someone you love took Invokana or Invokamet and suffered ketoacidosis or underwent a leg or foot amputation, our lawyers want to help.
+If you or someone you love took Invokana or Invokamet and developed Fournier’s gangrene, bladder cancer, or kidney cancer, our lawyers want to help.
 There are strict deadlines for filing drug injury lawsuits, so contact us immediately.
 Our experienced legal team is standing by to answer your questions.

 Invokana® and Invokamet® are trademarks of Johnson & Johnson Corporation and are used here only to identify the products in question.
 This law firm is not associated with, sponsored by, or affiliated with Johnson & Johnson Corporation or the U.S. Food and Drug Administration.